shcorya/swarm.yachts/stacks/patroni/index.md

 Being a highly configurable system, Patroni and its related services require a comprably high amount of configuration.
 Many of these options can (and should) be stored as swarm configs.
 Some configuration values will also be set by environmental variables.

+The setup detailed below configures one synchronous and one asyncronous replica.
+If one of the syncronous replicas goes offline, the asyncronous replica takes over as the syncronous replica.
+This setup creates a balance between strong consistency and availability.

 ## Services
 Successful deployment of Patroni depends on sereval services.
 In general, the database stores data on the designated nodes, the proxy and socat route queries, and pgAdmin provides a convienint, visual means of administering roles and databases.